IBM-Cloud/idemix-issuer-verifier/README.md

-# Getting started with the Identity Mixer Issuer sample application
+# Getting started with the Identity Mixer sample application

 ## Introduction